 In today’s “attention deficit” world, delivering powerful presentations is an indispensable skill.
 This course provides a practical approach to public speaking.
 Students will learn how to make positive first impressions, captivate their listeners, and move audiences from “no” to “yes.”
-Students will practice informal speaking skills (impromptu and storytelling), followed by traditional speech genres (informative, persuasive, and entertaining).
+Students will practice informal speaking skills (impromptu and storytelling), followed by traditional speech genres (informative, persuasive, fundraising, and entertaining).
 They will also sharpen their skills with videotape, the use of PowerPoint, the study of famous speeches, and participation in a final dinner program of roasts, toasts, and fun.
-By the end of the course, students will be very experienced, confident public speakers.
+By the end of the course, students will be experienced, confident public speakers.
 Students will come away from this course knowing they can make concise, engaging presentations to audiences large and small.

 Students should expect to pay an additional $55 for dinner on the final night of class.